m3g/CellListMap.jl/docs/src/index.md

 ## Quick start: computing neighbor lists

 The simplest use case of `CellListMap` is to compute the list of neighboring particles within a cutoff distance.
-This is provided by the `neighborlist` function:
+This can be implemented as a particular usage case of `CellListMap`, but given its generality it is provided as an independent interface: the `neighborlist` function:

+An example of the application of the `neighborlist` function follows:

 ```julia-repl
 julia> using CellListMap